-Wales W. Wallace, Jr., the founder of the present law firm of Ellis, Head, Owens & Justice, opened his office for the general practice of law in Columbiana, Alabama, in 1947 after graduating from the University of Alabama School of Law.
+Wales W. Wallace, Jr., the founder of the present law firm of Ellis, Head, Owens, Justice & Arnold, opened his office for the general practice of law in Columbiana, Alabama, in 1947 after graduating from the University of Alabama School of Law.
 At that time, there were fewer than ten lawyers practicing in Shelby County and serving the county’s population of less than 30,000 residents.

 Wales was a native Columbianan, had been a Shelby County High School football star, was a World War II veteran and was a very good saxophonist in the local dance band.
 His mother, Mrs. Mildred White Wallace was the editor of a Shelby County weekly newspaper for many years, and his father, Honorable Wales W. Wallace, Sr. had practiced law in Columbiana since the early 1900’s, had been mayor of Columbiana for several years, had served as a senator in the Alabama legislature and as Solicitor (District Attorney) of the Eighteenth Judicial Circuit of Alabama (Shelby, Coosa and Clay counties) and was the highly respected Judge of the Eighteenth Judicial Circuit from 1935 to 1953.